imsrgadich/indoor_position_fingerprint/README.md

 Mobile device: Nexus 6P

 # Observations from Literature review:
+### Locating User Equipments and Access Points using RSSI Fingerprints: A Gaussian Process Approach.
+Yiu et al.

 - *Drawback of fingerprinting* is that radiomap has to be computed when the circumstances change.
 This includes change in location of beacons (BLE or WiFi), restructuring of the of the indoor space.

 - If certain MAC is not heard during some measurement it is put to minimum power device sensitivity level, here our BLE beacon has `-93 dB` as sensitivity level and wifi are assumed to have `-110 dB`.
 Even the test data is replaced with the same constants.

+### Wi-Fi Fingerprint-Based Indoor Positioning: Recent Advances and Comparisons.
+He et al.

+- *Usage of temporal and spatial signal patterns*: in order to mitigate the error due to signal fluctuation, one method is to use the correlation between Wi-Fi signals and observable data like walking trajectory, indoor building structure and AP locations